What happens after treatment for Kaposi sarcoma?

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
 See Living With Uncertainty: The Fear of Cancer Recurrence for more detailed information on this.

 For many people with KS, the cancer never goes away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away covers more about this.
+See When Cancer Doesn’t Go Away for more about this.

 Even if your treatment ends, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you are having and may do exams and order lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you’ve noticed and any questions or concerns you have.